Constructor is similar to function that has a same name as the class in which it is resides .

 Constructor with default argument

-Example: WAP to declare a default argument in constructor.
+Example: Write a program to declare a default argument in the constructor.

 Output

-Note: In the above program, we have created one constructor with default argument .
+Note: In the above program, we have created one constructor with a default argument.

-When object (obj1) is created and constructor are called without argument then default value of x & y (10 & 50 respectively ) will be used.
+When an object (obj1) is created and the constructor is called without an argument then the default value of x & y (10 & 50 respectively ) will be used.

-When object (obj3) is created and constructor are called with argument(6) then value of x is 6 and default value of y ( 50 )will be used.
+When an object (obj3) is created and the constructor is called with the argument(6) then the value of x is 6 and the default value of y ( 50 )will be used.

 Copy Constructor

-In a C++ programming, Copy constructor are always used when the compiler has to create a temporary object of a class.
+In C++ programming, Copy constructors are always used when the compiler has to create a temporary object of a class.

-Whenever constructor is called and we pass an object into a constructor, a temporary copy of object is created.
+Whenever a constructor is called and we pass an object into a constructor, a temporary copy of the object is created.

 This is called copy constructor.